moonlight-mod/moonlight-mod.github.io/docs/ext-dev/getting-started.md

 where `/path/to/sample-extension` is the folder you cloned the repository into.
 After restarting your client, the extension will load.

-When your extension is ready, you can [distribute the plugin on a custom repository](#publishing-to-github-pages) or [submit to the official repository](/docs/ext-dev/official-repository).
+When your extension is ready, you can [distribute the extension on a custom repository](#publishing-to-github-pages) or [submit to the official repository](/docs/ext-dev/official-repository).

 ## Project structure